 Aftercare tips for All-On-4 dental implants are important to follow to ensure a successful recovery and long-term success of the implants.
 Here are some tips:

 - Take your medicine as they are prescribed to you by the dentist.

 - Elevate your head when you sleep.
 This can also help reduce swelling.

 - Watch your eating and drinking.
 You should avoid abrasive food and fizzy drinks.

-- Don’t let your mouth and body too dry.
+- Don’t let your mouth dry.
 You should drink water as much as possible to hydrate your mouth and make the healing process faster.

 - Remember your next appointment with your dentist.